Kewin33/GenDev2024/README.md

 Click [here](#https://gen-dev2024.vercel.app/) to try out the Comparison Page.

 ### Video
-A video where I host the Webapp locally.
+A video where I hosted the webapp and database locally.
 It's a little bit faster than on vercel(takes about 0-5sec/req): https://www.loom.com/share/5651154a5ca548a59f3ef846e964c39f?sid=29acd38b-89b7-4f7e-9786-02565e7f9b77

 ## Features